 Park Canada wishes to remind the public that recreational striped bass fishing is not permitted in the waters of Kouchibouguac National Park.

-Please note that the re-opening of a limited recreational striped bass fishery by the Department of Fisheries and Oceans in the Southern Gulf of St. Lawrence from August 2 to 11, 2013 does not apply to the waters within Kouchibouguac National Park.
-Current regulations under the National Parks Act regarding striped bass fishing still apply.
+Please note that the re-opening of a limited recreational striped bass fishery by the Department of Fisheries and Oceans in the Southern Gulf of St. Lawrence from May 1 to September 30, 2014 does not apply to the waters within Kouchibouguac National Park.
+Current regulations under the National Parks Act preventing the retention of striped bass still apply.

 Parks Canada will continue to monitor and analyze the status of the striped bass population within the park in order to determine the possibility of allowing recreational striped bass fishing in the future.

 For more information regarding fishing regulations within Kouchibouguac National Park, please contact us by email or call: (506) 876-2443.